“Science, Freedom, Beauty, Adventure… aviation offers it all!” (Charles A. Lindberg)

 - meaningful work/purpose, and

-Only YOU can decide whether to implant these key behaviours, values and beliefs into your psyche that will ultimately govern your life.
-If you do, then you will find the comfort a that comes from leading a full and rewarding life.
+When you acquire these keys, you will find the comfort a that comes from leading a full and rewarding life.
 You will also have the confidence to ride through life’s vicissitudes of successes and failures.

 8.1 Good Health